GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/rendering-state.md

 - blend enablement and blend functions;
 - lighting, culling, alpha, depth, and light-map state; and
 - the current color.

+## Treat block bounds as scratch state

+A registered `Block` instance is shared by every position using that block.
+Its six bounds fields are mutable fields on that shared instance, not per-position state.
+Set all six bounds on every path before calling inherited collision, selection, or ray-tracing behavior, and do not expect them to retain a meaning after the call.
+Prefer local `AxisAlignedBB` values where the API permits them.

+A zero-volume `AxisAlignedBB` is not the same as no collision: 1.7.10's intersection test does not reject equal minimum and maximum coordinates.
+Return `null` when a block has no collision box; otherwise use correctly ordered bounds with the intended positive extent.

 ## Make caches preserve the full contract